MakeSchool-Tutorials/Node-Reddit-Clone/P00-Technical-Planning/content.md

 In what order should we fulfill these tasks?
 Write the order down somewhere that you would do these tasks.
 When you are done, hover over the solution to see what order these tasks in this tutorial.

 We should work from the most fundamental out to things that are more wants and not needs.
-Here's what we'll do this this tutorial.
 It is generally best to not start with authentication because that can cause some initial complexity, so we'll do authentication in the middle.
 Voting could come sooner or later, I put it at the very end so we'll have a kind of themed Twitter or Facebook wall until there is voting and sorting on votes.

 1. Create a post
 1. Show all posts